Rappahannock Industrial Academy: History

-Today
+Closure and legacy

 The school closed in 1948, after Howard University Law School graduate Oliver Hill secured a decision of the Virginia Supreme Court requiring free transportation to high schools for students of all races.
 Essex High School in Tappahannock, Virginia acquired the Academy's records.

 In 1992, graduates raised funds to erect a granite historical marker surrounded by a ring of boxwood by the remaining two gateposts.
 The alumni association also funds one scholarship each year for a student from each of the three original counties, to honor their alma mater.

 Notable alumni of the school include civic activist Pauline C. Morton.